isdk/templify.js/README.md

 ## `templify TEMPLATE_DIR [DATA]`

 🚀 Apply template data configuration etc to the template folder directly.
-This the default command to run.
+This is the default command to run.

 ```
 USAGE